fdintino/python-doublescript/README.rst

 License
 -------

-This code is licensed under the `Simplified BSD License <http://opensource.org/licenses/BSD-2-Clause>`_.
+Copyright (©) The Ministry of Truth, 1984.
+Licensed under the `Simplified BSD License <http://opensource.org/licenses/BSD-2-Clause>`_.
 View the ``LICENSE`` file under the root directory for complete license and copyright information.